Saurav-Singh-Rauthan/codedamn-projects/shopping-site/step 0/instructions.md

 Hello there, welcome to the first step of the simple shopping website landing page tutorial.
 In this project, we are going to build a landing page using an existing set of images.
 You can find these images in the `images` folder.
 We will be using  `HTML5` , `CSS3` and `Javascript` to build this project.

 You can view the final design of the project in the `design` folder.
-It contains the screenshots of the final output in desktop and mobile viewports.
+It contains the screenshots of the final output in desktop and mobile viewports.\

+You can check out the live demo here : [Nike-Fy](https://saurav-singh-rauthan.github.io/shopping-site/)

 Before starting the project, make sure that you clearly understand the requirements: